 – from 100% fresh, traceable and sustainable Arctic wild fish

-Residual raw material from cod has been an important source of omega-3 for centuries.
+Residual raw material from cod has been a vital source of omega-3 for centuries.
 Cod fishing and the manufacturing of cod-based products played a significant role in the economic development of Norway.
 This nutritious and easily stored dried fish could sustain seafarers for months at a time.
-The white gold, as many called it, made salted clip fish and cod liver oil a trading commodity during the Viking period – something to be exchanged for finer goods such as wine.
+As many called it, the white gold made salted clip fish and cod liver oil a trading commodity during the Viking period – something to be exchanged for more exceptional goods such as wine.